 2) Via N3IWF in solution #23 of TR 23.752 [6];

 Solution#23 of TR 23.752 [6] with N3IWF is feasible to meet end-to-end security requirements.

-Editor note: whether the SA2 captured solutions can satisfy the security requirement depends on SA3.
+Whether the SA2 captured solutions can satisfy the security requirement depends on SA3.

 4.6.4 Service Continuity

 For service continuity in L3 UE-to-Network relay, RAN2 makes working assumption that no AS layer solution will be studied to guarantee the service continuity, and leave it to the upper layer (e.g. application layer) solution.
 This does not exclude studying some enhancements in mobility scenario for other purposes.